mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/_index.md

 ok
 ```

-All webhook posts will display a `BOT` indicator next to the username in Mattermost clients, to help prevent against [phishing attacks](https://en.wikipedia.org/wiki/Phishing).
+All webhook posts will display a `BOT` indicator next to the username in Mattermost clients to help prevent against [phishing attacks](https://en.wikipedia.org/wiki/Phishing).

 ### Parameters